ibm-cloud-docs/EventStreams/scaling_capacity.md

         Throughput:           150 MB/s

-5. Scale-up the service instance from **150 MB/s throughput capacity and 2 TB storage capacity** to **300 MB/s throughput capacity and 8 TB storage capacity**.
+5. Scale up the service instance from **150 MB/s throughput capacity and 2 TB storage capacity** to **300 MB/s throughput capacity and 8 TB storage capacity**.

     a.
-Execute the following from the cli:
+Run the following from the CLI:

     ```
       ibmcloud resource service-instance-update "Event Streams resource instance name" -p '{"throughput":"300","storage_size":"8192"}'